El

 Thursday, 8 June 2006

 ** Sebastian, one of the blind participants of the Accessibility-Meets-Usability weekend, just told me that the development of Gnopernicus, a screen reader and magnifier for Gnome, has been stopped.
 I hope these are just rumours?
+It would be a pity.
+Instead, the development of Orca will be reinforced which is actually good news (thanks henrik for the clarification!).
 Read More

 Berlin Dapper Release Party